Carol Ann Duffy

-Dame Carol Ann Duffy [] (born 23 December 1955) is a Scottish poet and playwright.
-She is a professor of contemporary poetry at Manchester Metropolitan University, and was appointed Poet Laureate in May 2009, resigning in 2019.
-She was the first female poet, the first Scottish-born poet and the first openly gay poet to hold the Poet Laureate position.
+Dame Carol Ann Duffy (born 23 December 1955) is a Scottish poet and playwright.
+She is a professor of contemporary poetry at Manchester Metropolitan University, and was appointed Poet Laureate in May 2009, serving in this position until her term expired in 2019.
+She was the first female poet laureate, the first Scottish-born poet and the first openly lesbian poet to hold the Poet Laureate position.